Nike Air Zoom Flight 95

 Two years later, the Nike Zoom Flight 95 is transformed into a lifestyle sneaker called the Nike Air Zoom Flight 95.
 This version resembles the design of the iconic model as it displays the chunky midsole tooling paired with perforated leather.
 The Nike Air Zoom Flight 95 lifestyle sneaker is dropped in three colorways, namely Black/ Mushroom-Sail, Black/Sail, and Pearl Pink/ Cobblestone-Silt Red-Sail, which retailed at $160 a pair.

-- Nike Zoom Air technology is a cushioning property which is made of a durable and lightweight encapsulated air with vertical tensile fibers within.
-These tiny threads flex when the Zoom Air receives impact.
+- Nike Zoom Air technology is a cushioning property that is made of durable and lightweight encapsulated air with vertical tensile fibers within.
+These tiny threads flex when the Zoom Air receives an impact.
 The fibers are very responsive that it instantly springs back offering a bouncy feel.

-- The Zoom Air engineering was introduced by Nike in the mid-1990s.
+- Zoom Air engineering was introduced by Nike in the mid-1990s.

 - The Air-sole cushioning unit is a compressed pocket of inert gases developed by Nike in the late 1970s, which is the same property seen in the Air Max line.

 - The support shanks are usually placed in the midfoot area of other shoes.
 However, the Zoom Flight 95 is the first shoe that used such features along the outline of the upper, which also wraps the midfoot and heel.
 This attribute offers lightweight support, especially during lateral movements.